Amwata-Albert/pitches/README.md

 # One Minute Pitch
-#### This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles., 01/07/2019
+#### This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles.
-#### By **James Mutahi **
+#### By **Amwata Albert**
 ## Description
 This is an online news platform where a user can write his own pitches, read pitches from other users, vote for and review pitches as well as maintain their own profiles.
 ## BDD